gedankenstuecke/gedankenstuecke.github.com/_posts/blog/2024-07-22-now-from-codeberg.markdown

 Let's see if replacing Google as my email provider will be on the menu next!

 ---
-Yes, I also use these posts to document this stuff for forgetful self, so here are the links to the setup files:
+Yes, I also use these posts to document this stuff for my forgetful self, so here are the links to the setup files:

 - [source repository](https://codeberg.org/gedankenstuecke/pages-source)
 - [final pages repository](https://codeberg.org/gedankenstuecke/pages)